shoplineapp/mongoid-avro/README.md

   # ...
 end
 ```
-2. Optionally, specify the Avro format for each field using the avro_format option:
+2. Optionally, you can specify the Avro format for each field using the `avro_format` option:

 ```ruby
 class MyModel